sensingtheforest/sensingtheforest.github.io/src/outputs.md

 ## Presentations

+* Xambó, Anna (May 28, 2025).
+Keynote: [Liveness as an Open Work: An Ongoing Live-Coding Algorithmic Journey](https://iclc.toplap.org/2025/catalogue/keynote/keynote-anna-xambo.html), 9th International Conference on Live Coding (ICLC2025), Barcelona, 27 May 2025 - 31 May 2025, Spain.
 * Xambó, Anna and Batchelor, Pete (May 14, 2025).
 Guest Lecture: ["Sensing the Forest - UAL workshop".
 Computer and Data Science and AI](/2025/05/17/presentation-at-ual-may-14-2025/), UAL Creative Computing Institute, University of the Arts London, London, UK.
 * Xambó, Anna (February 28, 2025).
 Invited Talk: "Intersecting Sonic Arts & Computing: A Portfolio Journey".
 Music Engineering Forum.
 University of Miami, Miami, FL, USA.
 Online.
 * Xambó, Anna and Marino, Luigi (October 23, 2024).
 Invited Talk: [”Sensing the Forest: Lessons Learned from our Artistic-Acoustic Intervention at the Alice Holt Forest”](/2024/10/23/presentation-at-aix-marseille-university-october-23-2024/).
 Aix-Marseille University - Master in Acoustics and Musicology, Marseille, France.
 Online.